 There are many reasons why children might bully other children but it's important to remember that they are not inherently bad.
-Children who bully, often just want to fit in, improve their social standing, or have low self-esteem (and want to feel better about themselves), need attention or are simply figuring out how to deal with complicated emotions they are experiencing (like parents divorcing, death of a relative, abuse or humiliation of some sort in their life).
-In some cases, children who bully are themselves victims of bullying or witnesses to violence at home (or in their community), highlighting the need further to fully investigate the situation and find the root of their actions.
-Please remember we are dealing with young children and we need to treat them the way we would like others to treat our children.
-Often children who treat others unkindly, have a lack of remorse or fail to recognise their behaviour as a problem.
-They don't always fully understand the impact of their actions on others, which is why we need to support and intervene.
+Often children who bully, just want to fit in, need attention or are simply figuring out how to deal with complicated emotions (like parents divorcing, death of a relative, abuse or humiliation of some sort in their life).
+In some cases, children who bully are themselves victims or witnesses to violence at home (or in their community), highlighting the need further to fully investigate the situation and find the root of their actions.

-This behaviour may be the only way they know how to deal with a difficult situation in their life, however this does not mean that bullying behaviour is ever OK.
+This behaviour may be the only way they know how to deal with a difficult situation in their life, but does not mean that bullying behaviour is OK.
 Sometimes, a bully will pick on someone because they are jealous or because they think that they will be seen as bigger and tougher' and it boosts their sad ego.
 For the bully, behaving in this manner is seen as a way to win friends, but this is a myth.
 All forms of bullying and anti-social behaviour is unacceptable.